Forests are essential to the cartonboard industry as they provide wood fibres – the raw material for cartonboard.

 According to this definition, European forests used by the paper and board industry are sustainable.
-Not only are they are a renewable resource, but every year new growth exceeds the wood harvested by an area equivalent to 1.5 million football pitches.
+Not only are they are a renewable resource, but every year new growth exceeds the wood harvested by an area equivalent to 1500 football pitches every day.
 European forests are growing: 512,000 hectares from 2005-2010.
 Forests today are 30% larger than in the 1950s.

 Sustainable Forest Management